noah710/magenta-apple-23463/content/_index.md

     type: section_content
     title: About
     content: >
-      I'm a Linux enthusiast with a can-do attitude willing to RTFM and do whatever it takes to keep the ship sailing.
-I love working on systems software and infrastructure but I also enjoy computer vision and machine learning applications.
+      I'm a CS student and hacker with a can-do attitude willing to RTFM and do whatever it takes to keep the ship sailing.
+I love working on systems software and infrastructure and I've gained a ton of experience with Linux through my various life, club and work projects.
 I've spent most of my time in positions where my job is to automate workflows, create deploy-able environments and "make things work."
     actions:
       - label: Contact Me
         url: /contact